 Birding in Benidorm?
-Many tourist doubt about the birding in Benidorm but I will tell you about the fantastic bird reserves that you can find just one hour from Benidorm.
+Many tourists doubt about the possibility of birding in Benidorm.
+For many tourists, Benidorm seems to be a place to lay down on the beach or to party.
+However, I will explain you in this post the fantastic birding reserves that you can find just one-hour drive from Benidorm.

 That is the surprise reaction when someone tells a friend that he/she has been birding in Benidorm.
 In the surroundings of this popular holiday destination can be found a wide variety of habitats and reserves teeming with some of the ‘most wanted’ Iberian birds.